Cloudxtreme/sdc-script/README.md

 * getUser          Get the user info
 * getAccessKey     Return the access key for the current user
 * printAccessKey   Print the access key to stdout
+* printAlerts      Print the alerts list to stdout
 * getAlerts        Get the alerts list of sysdigcloud
 * disableAlerts    Disable all the alerts on the host
 * enableAlerts     Enable all the alerts on the host